Exhumation:

 PROCEDURE OF EXHUMATION:

-- A written order from a 1st class magistrate.
+- A written order from a first-class magistrate.

-- Magistrate and doctor should present at the sight and should stay at place opposite to the air flow
+- The magistrate and doctor should be present at the site and should stay in place opposite the airflow.

-- The grave should be identified by the relatives of the deceased as well as by the in-charge of the graveyard
+- The grave should be identified by both the relatives of the deceased and the person responsible for the graveyard.

-- Then the grave should be curtained by cloth or polyethane
+- Then the grave should be curtained by polyethylene cloth.

-- Soil from above, below and sides of the coffin should be preserved in a glass jar.
+- Soil from above, below, and around the coffin should be preserved in a glass jar.

 - Then see the position and condition of the dead body within the grave and take a photograph.

-- Body is shifted carefully on to a plank or sheet and by covering with this sheet it should be sent to the morgue
+- The body is carefully shifted onto a plank or sheet, and by covering it with this sheet, it should be sent to the morgue.
+A magisterial inquest is necessary here.

-- If second autopsy, autopsy should be done through a medical board.
+- In a second autopsy, the examination should be conducted by a medical board.

 INDICATION OF EXHUMATION: